 Safety: Never wear red, white, blue or black when turkey hunting.
 You could be mistaken for a turkey.
 Use caution when calling turkeys where other hunters may be present—and realize that the calling you hear may be other hunters.

-At home practice tips for spring turkey is a Facebook livestream that walks you through conditioning and practicing your turkey calls at home.
+this Facebook livestream that walks you through conditioning and practicing your turkey calls at home.

-Tod's 10 tips for taking toms (in the spring) for some pointers for turkey hunting in Oregon.
+for some pointers for turkey hunting in Oregon.

 NORTH AND MID-COAST